By lemma - 31 Aug 2021

 It looks like the TCP connection should be closed (as the target goes away):

+But new log entries keep appearing.
+Is there a way to open and close the TCP connection as I desire, whilst keeping the log entries displayed?
 The Tail Log File button does a good thing by just pausing the display but continuing the capture - which is sometimes what you want.
 Sometimes you want to disconnect the TCP connection completely (so that some other process can connect for a while) and then establish the connection again - is there a way to do this?

 Thanks,